About Lucinda O’Halloran

 My love for gardening just might be genetic—my maternal grandfather had an organic farm, and my father had a beautiful garden of his own.
 And because spending time in the garden meant I got to hang out with my dad, as a little girl I helped with everything from planting to building ponds to painting fences.

-Today, 20 years after creating my company, Spirit Garden Design is thriving—and my love for gardens is stronger than ever.
-I’ve designed portions of Bradner Gardens Park in south Seattle and six different gardens for the National Wildlife Federation’s Backyard Habitat Program.
-I even became a certified horticulturalist through the Washington State Nursery and Landscape Association so I could share my love of gardening with others through coaching.
+Today, my passion for gardening is stronger than ever.
+I even became a certified horticulturist through the Washington State Nursery and Landscape Association so I could share my knowledge through coaching.

 I love being involved in the community, too: I’ve served on the boards for Seattle Tilth and the Seattle Japanese Garden, and I support various nonprofits in the Seattle area.
-When I’m not gardening or designing, I enjoy visiting museums and galleries, cooking and baking with my niece and reading.
+When I’m not in the garden, I enjoy visiting museums and galleries, cooking and baking with my niece, and reading.

-I firmly believe that designing beautiful outdoor places and showing people how to care for them is more than just a job—it’s what I was born to do.
+And while I’m no longer designing beautiful outdoor living spaces, as a coach I’m still showing people how to care for their gardens.
+I feel it’s what I was born to do.